JiaanL/O_web/Readme.md

 ![Alt text](images/GranularityUpdate.png?raw=true "Price Granularity Update")

 ### 2.3.
 Block Price Plot
 After crawling and preprocessing the data, we could start to plot the price from different Oracle.
-Below is the pannel for choosing which data to plot.
+Below is the panel for choosing which data to plot.
 ![Alt text](images/PlotPrice.png?raw=true "Price Plot")